 - Prepare and deliver lectures to undergraduate or graduate students on topics such as food science, nutrition, and child care.

-Home Economics Professors with little to no experience tend to make between $32210 and $45860 while the more experienced ones make over $87630 per year.
+Home Economics Professors with little to no experience tend to make between $38770 and $52930 while the more experienced ones can earn over $96460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Home Economics Professor is to move to a higher paying state like AL. Right now, the highest paying states for Home Economics Professors are AL, CA, GA, FL and PA.
+One of the easiest ways to increase your salary as a Postsecondary Home Economics Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Home Economics Professors are CA, IL, ID, KY and MO.

-3 other factors that can increase your salary as A Home Economics Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Home Economics Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Home Economics Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Home Economics Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons